Master449/.dotfiles/hooks/README.md

 You can either rip your own using GPU-Z on Windows or find your **exact model** [here](https://www.techpowerup.com/vgabios/)

+## Windows 11

+Workaround to disable TPM and SecureBoot check

+Regedit: `HKEY_LOCAL_MACHINE\SYSTEM\Setup`

+add a new item named "LabConfig"

+Within the newly created LabConfig item, make two DWORD entries setting their values both to hex 1

+`BypassTPMCheck` and `BypassSecureBootCheck`

 ## Credits

 Shoutout to [QaidVoids Single GPU Passthrough Guide](https://github.com/QaidVoid/Complete-Single-GPU-Passthrough) and the [VFIO Subreddit](https://reddit.com/r/VFIO) and the random users across MANY boards who have run into these issues in the past. ❤️